Where to Buy Mirin?

 If you live in Japan, looking for mirin in the grocery store will be easy-peasy.

 Aji mirin is the type of mirin that is cheaper and easier to find.
 But they have a completely different taste and quality.
-If you could find hon mirin in the nearby grocery store, consider yourself as lucky!
+If you could find hon mirin sold in the nearby grocery store, consider yourself as lucky!

-Find Mirin in Online Stores
+Purchase Mirin in Online Stores

 Click Here to See Recommended Products for Mirin